Zunaeed-Imran/Basic_Problem_solve/README.md

 - will show the Gretest number of two input
 12. Greatest of three numbers
 - i used if else condation
+- if i set  var-2 2nd  it won't work
+13.